Original Collages

 My take on the Chariot tarot card: a man carries his children on his back through the desert landscape.

 Taken literally, the dad is his kids’ chariot.
-But more symbolically, this card’s themes include forward movement, trust, control, and balance, which are all quite apparent in the image.
+More symbolically, this card’s themes include forward movement, trust, control, and balance.

 A Perfect Match (2025)